Smoke detector making buzzing noise

 Electrical

-The answer to 'smoke detector making buzzing noise' is that a buzzing or chirping smoke detector is usually caused by a low battery or a malfunction.
-This can indicate that the smoke detector needs to be replaced or repaired.
+The answer to 'smoke detector making buzzing noise' is that a buzzing smoke detector is usually caused by a low battery or a malfunctioning sensor.
+The buzzing sound is an alert that the smoke detector needs attention.

 Step-by-Step Guide